136 N. Main Street,

 In 1986, a group of entrepreneurs attempted to turn the Embassy Theatre into a video dance club for teenagers called Public Domain.
 After one night, the cops shut the place down.
 Sadly, the Embassy Theatre has remained vacant to this day.

 An ornate chandlier still hangs amid plaster debris and a water-damaged interior.
 There are no current plans to renovate, as it would be an expensive undertaking.
 I don’t want to see her go, but my dad has been talking about demolition.
+Sadly the interior was gutted back to bare brick in 2017.

 If anyone has a plan of action to save the Embassy Theatre, let me know!
 It’s one of few remaining theaters of its time in the area.